secured lock Secured with SHA-256 Encryption

 Vehicle theft can also impact disproportionately minority communities when it comes to auto insurance rates.
 One of the key problems is that often vehicle theft is more predominant in neighborhoods of persons of color.

-You can read more about auto insurance impacting negatively minority groups as well as issues of police brutality in our Biggest Police Budgets by City [+Defunding and Black Imprisoment] article.
+You can read more about auto insurance negatively impacting minority groups as well as issues of police brutality in our Biggest Police Budgets by City [+Defunding and Black Imprisoment] article.

 What is the number of road fatalities in Minnesota?